 What’s Bush Heritage doing?

 Goannas occur across most of our reserves and partnership properties.
-In each case we conserve habitat by keeping native grasslands and woodlands intact with fallen logs and plenty of cover.
-We also control feral predators such as cats and foxes, which can potentially prey on goannas.
+We conserve habitat by keeping native grasslands and woodlands intact with fallen logs and plenty of cover.
+We also control feral predators such as cats and foxes.

-By keeping natural systems in place, we’re preserving the environment in which these wonderful reptiles have evolved over millions of years, and allow them to continue to play their important role in the ecosystem.
+By keeping natural systems in place, we’re preserving the environment these wonderful reptiles evolved in over millions of years.

 |Pygmy Desert Monitor (Veranus eremius)||Pilungah, Ethabuka, Eurardy, Hamelin|